funktionale-programmierung/bob2015/2023/meunier.md

 head: 2023
 ---

-This talk will be about Pijul (https://pijul.org), a version control system I contributed to, based on new datastructures.
+This talk will be about [Pijul](https://pijul.org), a version control system I contributed to, based on new datastructures.
 Pijul is mathematically defined as the smallest generalisation of repositories that can "tolerate" conflicts.
 This has a number of nice consequences